 The figures illustrated above provide evidence of the growing need for an increase in the supply of social housing in many rural settlements across Northern Ireland.
-However, as far back as our first rural housing policy in 1991, the Housing Executive has recognised that there are also rural areas where there are fewer (if any) social properties or a low turnover of existing stock and therefore individuals in need of support may not come forward to be considered for social housing.
+However, as far back as our first rural housing policy in 1991, the Housing Executive has recognised that there are also rural areas where there are fewer (if any) social properties or a low turnover recognised that there are also rural areas where there are fewer (if any) social properties or a low turnover of existing stock and therefore individuals in need of support may not come forward to be considered for social housing.
 The CTOS survey carried out between January and March 2020, highlighted that only 38.2% of 650 tenants surveyed stated that they were aware of the Housing Executive's role in the provision of new social housing in rural areas.